hyperledger-labs/orion-server/docs/getting-started/transactions/curl/usertx.md

 }
 ```

-## 2) Updation of a User
+## 2) Updating a User

 ### 2.1) Remove all privileges of `alice`
 Let's remove all privileges given to `alice`.
-In order to do that, we can execute the following steps:
+To do that, we can execute the following steps:

-1. Fetch the current committed information of the `alice`.
+1. Fetch the current committed information of the user `alice`.
 2. Remove the privilege section and construct the transaction payload.
 3. Add the digital signature on the new transaction payload.
 3. Submit the transaction payload by issuing a `POST /user/tx {txPayload}`

-Though we can update multiple users within a transaction, for simplicity, in this example, we are updating only a single user `alice`.
+Though we can update multiple users within a transaction, for the sake of simplicity in this example, we are only updating a single user, `alice`.

 > **Important for Successful Execution of this Example:**
-The `user_reads` section in the below transaction payload contains the version of the read information.
+The `user_reads` section in the below transaction payload contains a version of the read information.
 If this does not match the committed version, the transaction would be invalidated.
 This is useful because the `alice` user can be updated by any other admin between step 1 and 2 listed above.
-To ensure, serializability isolation, we must pass the read version.
-In our example, we use the version present in [this](#check-the-existance-of-alice-and-bob)
+To ensure serializability isolation, we must pass the read version.
+In our example, we use the version present in [this](#check-the-existence-of-alice-and-bob)
 returned result.
-To be specific, we can see the the version in the metadata section of the query result as shown below:
+To be specific, we can see the version in the metadata section of the query result as shown below:
 ```webmanifest
     "metadata": {
       "version": {